Wondering how to connect with DAF donors and build your donor base? Check out our five tips for nonprofits below.

 Fidelity Charitable donors can search for charities to support by tax ID number or by name.
-Make sure the name you do business as matches the name you have registered with the IRS so it’s easy for donors to find you.
+Make sure your tax ID number is visible on your website so Fidelity Charitable donors can use it to recommend a grant to you on our site.
+It also helps to make sure the name you do business as matches the name you have registered with the IRS so it’s easy for donors to find you when searching by name.

 You can thank a DAF donor much like you would any other donor—here's how.

 Need help getting started?
 You can use a thank-you note to invite a donor to have a more in-depth conversation about your programs, or even offer a tour of your facility.
 Check out our customizable thank-you template to see how.

 DAF donors have specifically committed funds for charitable giving, making them some of your highest-capacity donors and well-suited for future engagement.
 See how nonprofit Boston Healthcare for the Homeless Program connected with Mike Bradley, a Fidelity Charitable donor.

 Did you know that a DAF donor can name your organization as a successor on their charitable account?
 Encourage your DAF donors to take advantage of the features of their charitable accounts, like pre-scheduling grants, setting up recurring grants or adding your organization as a charitable successor.

 It may be easier than you think to incorporate DAFs into your marketing and fundraising materials—start with your existing touch points.
 Mention DAFs as a way to support you on your website right along with checks or credit cards.
 In fundraising appeals, add language letting donors know they can support your work through their DAF.

 Want DAF donors to be able to recommend a grant to you directly from your own website or email communications—we have a widget for that.
 Visit DAF Direct.